freeCodeCamp/chinese/chinese/articles/git-rebase-handbook.md

 Git rebase changes the history.

-This means that you should **not** rebase commits that exist outside your local copy of the repository, and that other people may have based their commits on.
+This means that you should **not** rebase Commits that exist outside your local copy of the repository, and that other people may have based their Commits on.

-In other words, if the only commits in question are those you created locally – go ahead, use rebase, go wild.
+In other words, if the only Commits in question are those you created locally – go ahead, use rebase, go wild.

-But if the commits have been pushed, this can lead to a huge problem – as someone else may rely on these commits, that you later overwrite, and then you and they will have different versions of the repository.
+But if the Commits have been pushed, this can lead to a huge problem – as someone else may rely on these Commits, that you later overwrite, and then you and they will have different versions of the repository.

 This is unlike `merge` which, as we have seen, does not modify history.